-What other preventive services are already covered under the law?
+What other preventive services are also covered under the law?

-All new health insurance plans must cover, without cost-sharing, preventive services derived from four sets of expert recommendations: (1) services given an "A" or "B" recommended by the U.S. Preventive Services Task Force; (2) all vaccinations recommended by the Center for Disease Control's Advisory Committee on Immunization Practices; (3) a set of evidence-based services for infants, children, and adolescents based on guidelines developed by the American Academy of Pediatrics and the Department of Health and Human Services; and (4) as noted above, a set of additional evidence-based preventive services for women recommended by the Institute of Medicine and supported by the Health Resources and Services Administration.4
+All new health insurance plans must cover, without cost-sharing, preventive services derived from four sets of expert recommendations: (1) services given an "A" or "B" recommended by the U.S. Preventive Services Task Force; (2) all vaccinations recommended by the Center for Disease Control's Advisory Committee on Immunization Practices;

+(3) a set of evidence-based services for infants, children, and adolescents based on guidelines developed by the American Academy of Pediatrics and the Department of Health and Human Services; and (4) as noted above, a set of additional evidence-based preventive services for women recommended by the Institute of Medicine and supported by the Health Resources and Services Administration.4

-The U.S. Preventive Services Task Force recommendations include a number of preventive services that are of critical importance for women, including:
+Required services that are of critical importance for women, include: